erre-quadro/spikex/README.md

 ## Features

 ### AbbreviationDetector
-A detector of abbreviations based on the scispaCy [AbbreviationDetector](https://github.com/allenai/scispacy#abbreviationdetector), enhanced to recognize abbreviations not in brackets and to prioritize acronyms.
+A revisited version of the scispaCy [AbbreviationDetector](https://github.com/allenai/scispacy#abbreviationdetector), enhanced to recognize better abbreviations and acronyms, as well as to relate them to their extended form in a more detailed way.

-### REMatcher
+### Labeler
-A pattern matching detector based on the logic of the spaCy [Matcher](https://spacy.io/usage/rule-based-matching), enhanced with a matching multilayer which use the *RegEx* power to increase performance and patterns expressiveness.
+A *Matcher* exploitation for labeling text chunks based on patterns.

-### Labeller
+### Matcher
-A *REMatcher* exploitation for labelling text chunks based on patterns.
+A pattern matching detector based on the logic of the spaCy [Matcher](https://spacy.io/usage/rule-based-matching), enhanced with a matching layer which use the *RegEx* power to increase performance and patterns expressiveness.

 ## Benchmark